durgadas311/Brisco/TheStory.md

 compelling, and I sought more info on the peacemaker itself to try and determine the history.

-The peacemaker was made by USFA, a U.S firearms manufacturer in the 1990's and early 2000's that specialized in Colt-style "Single Action Army" revolvers (M1873, the "peacemaker").
+The peacemaker was made by USFA, a U.S. firearms manufacturer in the 1990's and early 2000's that specialized in Colt-style "Single Action Army" revolvers (M1873, the "peacemaker").
 To the best of my ability, I was able to narrow down this revolver to the late 1990's or early 2000's.
 Since the TV show was